-Breasts are celebrated on red carpets, screens, billboards, in magazines, and even on beaches — but ironically, something as natural as breastfeeding can become a tough sell when you are trying to do it in a public place.
+Breasts are celebrated on red carpets, screens, billboards, magazines, and even on beaches — but ironically, something as natural as breastfeeding can become a tough sell when trying to do it in a public place.

 While public nursing is becoming a more acceptable concept, not every mom is comfortable with the idea of unbuttoning her blouse in a crowded place to feed her hungry baby.
 It can be awkward, especially for new, inexperienced moms.

-But staying at home with your little one all the time isn’t an option either.
+But always staying at home with your little one isn’t an option either.
 It may take a while to get used to nursing your baby in front of strangers, but with the right tips, it becomes easier.
 Fortunately, there are ways you can confidently nurse your baby without any hesitation.

 So, stop feeling uneasy about something as natural as breastfeeding and read on.

 In the United States, breastfeeding is legal and protected by federal law.
 In most states, women have the right to breastfeed their little ones in public.
 But even in states that do not state such rights in the books clearly, women still have the right to feed their babies whenever and wherever they want.